You’re not alone!

 Online and virtual offer of activities and virtual timetable launching 6 April.

-Brighton & Hove City Council can give you a referral, or you can get in touch through the Extratime Facebook page, on the Extratime website, or by phoning 01273 420 580.
+Brighton & Hove City Council can give you a referral, or you can get in touch through the Extratime Facebook page, or on the Extratime website.

 Kidz Klub Brighton and Hove Ltd